microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytde.md

 collisions in this area suffered by fonts without it) but not an area they may know by name.
 This name fits into the systematic structure of the overall system of proposed axes: Y dimension transparency of descenders.

-ytde is measured from the baseline to the bottom of descender

 ## Justification